watous/gomoku/README.md

 # gomoku
-Python imlementation of gomoku with possibility to add own computer players.
+Python implementation of gomoku with possibility to add custom computer players.

 **To play:** download and run `tk_app.py`, no external packages are neccessary.
  - click to play